rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/cloud-marketplace-payg-integration.md

 Rancher Prime integrates with the [AWS Marketplace](https://aws.amazon.com/marketplace) and [Azure Marketplace](https://azuremarketplace.microsoft.com/) as a pay-as-you-go (PAYG) offering.
 This brings the value of running and managing Kubernetes environments to cloud customers, who benefit from a new pay-monthly pricing model available through their preferred cloud provider's marketplace.
 This listing will enable you to manage any CNCF-certified Kubernetes distribution in AWS, Azure, on-prem, or at the edge.

-## Limitations
+## Supported Versions

-Currently, you must be running Rancher v2.7.9.
+Rancher v2.7.9 is still a supported PAYG version.
+However, the PAYG offering is now available for Rancher v2.8.4, and we recommend using this version for the latest features and security fixes.
 When you deploy a supported PAYG version, you can update to newer versions of Rancher when the listing is updated.

 ## How to Use